Substra/substra/references/sdk.md

 ```

 Create new objective asset.
-If an objective with the same description already exists, an `AlreadyExists` exception will
-be raised.

 **Arguments:**
  - `data (Union[dict, schemas.ObjectiveSpec], required)`: If it is a dict, it must have the same keys
 as specified in [schemas.ObjectiveSpec](sdk_schemas.md#ObjectiveSpec).
- - `exist_ok (bool, optional)`: If `exist_ok` is true, `AlreadyExists` exceptions
-will be ignored and the existing asset key will be returned.
-Defaults to False.

 **Returns:**